All Episodes

 Changing the direction of the country is what I'm totally about by diminishing liberalism and Democrats.

-At any rate, unlike John McCain and the Republican Party, the Lord Messiah Barack Obama and the Democrat National Committee are encouraging Americans across the country to get involved, make their voices heard.
+At any rate, unlike John McCain and the Republican Party, the Lord Messiah, Barack Obama, and the Democrat National Committee are encouraging Americans across the country to get involved, make their voices heard.

-And then in quotes from Michael Yaqui, if Limbaugh's ditto heads want to join other Americans, united in their belief that their voices should be heard in Washington, talking about their hopes, their dreams and concerns in their living rooms, community centers, and churches, and reporting back on these discussions to the platform drafting committee, then they are welcome to join one of the 655 events in 47 states organized in just 24 hours.
+And then in quotes from Michael Yockey, if Limbaugh's ditto heads want to join other Americans, united in their belief that their voices should be heard in Washington, talking about their hopes, their dreams, and concerns in their living rooms, community centers, and churches, and reporting back on these discussions to the platform drafting committee, then they are welcome to join one of the 655 events in 47 states organized in just 24 hours.

-So I don't know where to know what churches are going to meet in.
+So I don't know where I don't know what churches are going to meet in, but it's up to Operation Chaos Troops to find out.

-I mean, 47 states, 655 events.
+I mean, in 47 states, 655 events.

 My friends, do you see what's happening here?